fsharp/fsharp.org/use/gpu/index.md

 ---
 layout: default
-title: Using F# for GPU Programming | The F# Software Foundation
+title: Use F# for GPU Programming | The F# Software Foundation
-headline: Using F# for GPU Programming
+headline: Use F# for GPU Programming
 ---

 GPU execution is a technique for high-performance financial, image processing and other